gangdong/gangdong.github.io/_posts/2018-12-24-Blog-rouge.markdown

 syntax_highlighter: rouge
 {% endhighlight %}

-## Use Rouge
+## Syntax highlighting with Rouge

-Rouge can support syntax highlighting of over 100 languages, find the them [here](https://github.com/rouge-ruby/rouge/wiki/List-of-supported-languages-and-lexers).
+Rouge can support syntax highlighting of over 100 languages, find them [here](https://github.com/rouge-ruby/rouge/wiki/List-of-supported-languages-and-lexers).

 To render a code block with syntax highlighting, surround your code as